SuperOfficeDocs/superoffice-docs/docs/search/expand-quick-search.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: expand_quick_search       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: expand_quick_search
-description: Expanding quick search functionality # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Expanding quick search functionality
-author: Hans Wilhelmsen             # Your GitHub alias.
+author: Hans Wilhelmsen
 keywords:
+so.topic: howto
-so.topic: howto               # article, howto, reference, concept, guide so.date: 30 Sep 2013
+so.date: 30 Sep 2013

 # Optional fields.
 Don't forget to remove # if you need a field.